neerjamhaskar/closedStrings/readme.md

 ## Project Structure

-- `src/` - Source code for computing all the above mentioned data structures and strings.
+- `src/` - Source code for computing all the above mentioned data structures and strings given the string and its SA and LCP array.
+- `src_crochemore/` - Source code for computing the MRC array with no pre-processing of the string.
 - `strings/` - Contains `smallStringArrayGenerator` tool and sample text files for generating suffix arrays and LCP arrays for small substrings.

 ## Installation and Compilation